Abensab/clashOfCode/README.md

 </pre>

-To emphasize, the code list we must return must no have any blank spaces.
+To emphasize, the code list that we must return must no have any blank spaces.